Overview of the examination process

 - Specification Number/entry code

 - Don’t pester your examination officer.
-Most questions about exams can be answered by either your course Introduction, the letters we will send you to guide you through the exam process or this website.
+Most questions about exams can be answered by either your course Introduction, the information we will send to guide you through the exam process, or this website.
 If in doubt, contact your Oxford Home Schooling student adviser on 0800 9757575.
-They will be more than happy to offer guidance
+They will be more than happy to offer guidance.

 - Always pay your fees even if you do not sit the exam.
 The exam officer will often have had to do as much work for candidates who have withdrawn as for those who sit their exam.